Xwilarg/GoingStraightToThePoint/README.md

-# TF2Jam
+# Going Straight to the Point
+2D platformer game based on rocket jump mechanism
-My participation to the TF2Maps 72-Hour Summer Jam
+Made for the TF2Maps 72-Hour Summer Jam